anajmabdi/Mr.-Roboger-s-Neighborhood/README.md

     Test: "It should replace 2 and 3 with "Boop!" and "Won't you be my neighbor?""
     Code: countUpTo(5)
     Expected Output: [0, "Beep", "Boop!", 3, 4, 5]

+    Test: "It should replace digits that contain 2 with 'Boop!'" and digits that contain 3 with 'Won't you be my neighbor?'"
+    Code: countUpTo(13)
+    Expected Output: [0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]
 <p>&nbsp;</p>

 #### License